Stargardt Disease Research Advances

 Recent developments in research on Stargardt disease

-The biotech company Alkeus is conducting a multi-center Phase II clinical trial for a drug (ALK-001) that targets the toxic build-up in the retina that is thought to cause degeneration and vision loss.
+The biotech company Alkeus is conducting a multi-center Phase 2 clinical trial for a drug (ALK-001) that targets the toxic build-up in the retina that is thought to cause degeneration and vision loss.
+The therapy slowed lesion growth by about 30 percent.
 The emerging therapy is a modified form of vitamin A, which when metabolized in the retina, results in much less waste.
 Scientists developed ALK-001 by replacing hydrogen atoms in vitamin A with deuterium.
 Known as deuterated vitamin A, it “burns cleaner” than the natural form.
 Deuterium is a safe, naturally occurring, stable form of hydrogen, which is present in the human body.

-The Foundation Fighting Blindness Clinical Research Institute is conducting a $6 million natural history study for people affected by Stargardt disease.
+The Foundation Fighting Blindness completed a $6 million natural history study for people affected by Stargardt disease.
 Known as ProgSTAR, the study has three primary goals: 1) Determine the best outcome measures to accelerate evaluation of emerging treatments in clinical trials, 2) better understand disease progression for selecting future clinical trial participants, and 3) identify potential participants for forthcoming clinical trials.
 The study has enrolled 365 patients in 10 international clinical centers.